AmirthaShankari/FriendsList/readme.md

 # FriendsList App

-Friends list app built with custom pagination, filter and search library build with vanilla JS
+Friends list app with custom pagination, filter and search library build with vanilla JS

 ### Built With